Making the mosts of plants in your cooking

 SUNCHOKE (JERUSALEM ARTICHOKE) VELOUTÉ

-- 25 ml Extra virgin olive olive oil plus extra to drizzle
+- 25 millilitres Extra virgin olive olive oil plus extra to drizzle

 - 1 Banana shallot sliced or small onion

 - 25 millilitres Black truffle oil

 FOR THE MUSHROOM GARNISH

 - 20 grams banana shallots peeled and finely sliced or small onion

 - 25 millilitres dry white wine

 - Make the velouté.
 Fill a bowl with 1 litre (1¾ pints/4 cups) of cold water and add the juice of half a lemon.

 - Using a mandolin, slice the sunchokes quickly and thinly and place straight into the water.